 We have researched and compiled a handy list of toxic foods not safe for dogs just for you.

 If you suspect your puppy or dog that may have eaten any of the food listed below, please contact your local veterinarian or the ASPCA.

-Food products containing alcohol or alcoholic beverages are known to cause abnormal blood acidity, coma, decreased coordination, diarrhea, central nervous system depression, diarrhea , difficulty breathing, and even death in some circumstances.
+Food products containing alcohol or alcoholic beverages are known to cause abnormal blood acidity, coma, decreased coordination, diarrhoea, central nervous system depression, diarrhoea , difficulty breathing, and even death in some circumstances.
 There is no exception that allows your puppy or dog be drinking/ingesting alcohol.

 While Avocado is more of a danger for birds, rabbits, horses and ruminants.
 They still pose a level of danger for dogs.

 Avocado contains Persin, a fungicidal toxin that has been known to cause health problems in many animals, dogs included.
 Some worse cases includes death.
 While dogs generally has more resistant to Persin, it is still advised to stay away to prevent the worse case scenario.